jhausserlab/HiFiAlignmentTool/README.md

 6. --downscale --> if you want to reduce the resolution of your image (default is 0.33) if your image is too large for processing.
 7. --factor 0.XX --> the downscale factor you want between 0 and 1 ( the argument --downscale is required else it is full resolution that is done).
 CAREFUL: if you put 0.20 for example that means that the image will be 20% of the full resolution thus for a 1000x1000 pixel image you will have a 200x200 pixel output image.
 8. --nofinalimage --> if you do not want to save the final image (containing all the channels without the reference channel except for the one used as reference for registration).
-9. --background filename --> if you have a czi file that contains the channels with no markers (to do background subtraction).
-You can put it in the czi folder and the code will remove the background in the final image output. (if no argument provided, it will not do any background subtraction).
+9. --background filename --> if you have a czi file that contains the channels with no markers except for the reference channel used for registration.
+You can put it in the czi folder and the code will remove the background for each respective channel (except for reference channel) in the final image output.
+If no argument provided, it will not do any background subtraction.
 10. --backgroundMult XX --> if you want to remove the background multiplied by a certain factor XX (1 by default).
 11. --fullname --> if you want the full name of the channels (e.g marker | channel | filename).
 By default it gives just the marker name.